-Employees are anxious of the thought of returning to work.
+Employees are anxious about the thought of returning to work.
 Facilities Managers need to create a visible, long-term change in the workplace that eases staff worries and promotes safety in a positive way.
 HR teams are likely to be pushing for this, so it’s worth getting ahead.

-5. Decongested receptions
+4. Decongested receptions

-8. Real time oversight of visitors
+5. Real-time oversight of visitors

-9. VIP customers experience
+6. VIP customer experience

-10. Top class experience for employees
+7. Top-class experience for employees

 Do these challenges sound familiar?